illinois-cs241/illinois-cs241.github.io/help.md

 We _will not_ accept "low effort questions":

-*   "My code doesn't work, can someone look at my subversion?"
+*   "My code doesn't work, can someone look at my github?"
 *   Questions that are already answered in a pinned post
 *   Questions that are already answered in the docs
 *   Questions that have already been answered many times before and can easily be found by searching